 Reuters may not alter, modify and translate the Specialist Data except that Reuters may modify the layout of the Specialist Data to fit within the layout of Reuters Services from time to time.
 Reuters shall not offer the Specialist Data as a stand alone product but always in addition to a Reuters Service.

-Reuters will provide Enron with reasonable access to the Reuters Services in order to permit Enron to verify Reuters compliance with this Agreement.
-Reasonable access shall include the granting of appropriate temporary passwords to Enron, upon Enron’s request, capable of enabling Enron to have access to all of the Services where the Specialist Data can be found.
+During the Term of this Agreement, Reuters will provide Enron, at no cost to Enron, with continuousaccess to the Specialist Data Service through the Reuters Services currently being provided to Enron by Reuters for Enron's use as if Enron were a Subscriber thereto.
+Additionally, Reuters will provide Enron with access to the Reuters Services, at no cost to Enron, in order to permit Enron to verify Reuters compliance with this Agreement.
+Reasonable access for verification purposes shall include the granting of appropriate temporary passwords to Enron, upon Enron’s request, capable of enabling Enron to have access to all of the Specialist Data Services where the Specialist Data can be found.

 CONTENT AND EDITORIAL CONTROL

-Enron is responsible for the content of, and editorial control over, the Specialist Data.
+Enron is responsible for the Content of, and editorial control over, the Specialist Data.
 Enron may alter the same but agrees that it shall not change the fundamental nature of the Specialist Data and shall not include any Content which may, in the reasonable opinion of Reuters, adversely affect the reputation of Reuters as an independent press agency or the Reuters Service.

 Enron undertakes that it will not include in the Specialist Data any:

-defamatory or obscene content;
+defamatory or obscene Content;

-content, the dissemination of which is contrary to the law of any stock or commodity exchange in any country in which Enron or a member of its group is deemed for the purpose of applicable tax legislation to be carrying on a business, or any banking regulations or any other applicable market regulations or conventions;
+Content, the dissemination of which is contrary to the law of any stock or commodity exchange in any country in which Enron or a member of its group is deemed for the purpose of applicable tax legislation to be carrying on a business, or any banking regulations or any other applicable market regulations or conventions;

-content which is in breach of any Intellectual Property Rights of any third party;
+Content which is in breach of any Intellectual Property Rights of any third party;

 content which is in breach of the data protection laws of any country in which Enron is deemed for the purpose of applicable tax legislation to be carrying on a business; or